hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-raster.md

 ---

-The goal of this page is to provide an understanding of how geospatial data can be used and manipulated with *Python* code.
-The file manipulation involves logical and algebraic operations, and conversion from and to other geospatial file formats.

 {% include requirements.html content="Make sure to understand [gridded raster data](geospatial-data.html#raster) before reading this section.
 Recall that we will mostly deal with the `.tif` (*GeoTIFF*) format for grid data and hat many other raster data types exist." %}
 {% include tip.html content="While `gdal`'s `ogr` module is useful for shapefile handling, raster data are best handled by `gdal` itself." %}
 {% include tip.html content="Download sample raster datasets from [*River Architect*](https://github.com/RiverArchitect/SampleData/archive/master.zip).
 This page uses *GeoTIFF* raster data located in [`RiverArchitect/SampleData/01_Conditions/2100_sample/`](https://github.com/RiverArchitect/SampleData/tree/master/01_Conditions/2100_sample)." %}